GrayedFox/blockscrape/README.md

 To take advantage of memoization the scraper goes ***in reverse***.
 No matter what two blocks you pass blockscrape will begin at the highest block and end at the lowest.

-The scraper does have some persistance although it's pretty basic: blockscrape saves the last written block to a file (`last-written-block`) and will begin from the next block down the chain, so you can safely restart it with, say, a cron job in case it dies.
+The scraper does have some persistance although it's pretty basic: blockscrape saves the last written block to a file (`last-written-block.save`) and will begin from the next block down the chain, so you can safely restart it with, say, a cron job in case the master process dies.

+The save files (you might also notice a `failed-blocks.save` appear in case a worker dies while scraping) are ignored by Git and thus shouldn't be checked into version control.

 The data dumps are saved in the (you guessed it!) dumps folder and reference the first and final (last written) blocks in the data dump, for example `blocks-109330-109300.csv`.